Keystone Historic Preservation Planning Grants

 - Must be documented as being listed in or eligible for the National Register of Historic Places; either individually or as a contributing property in a National Register Historic District (Applications that do not include appropriate documentation from the Pennsylvania State Historic Preservation Office will not be eligible for funding).

-There are a number of general conditions for Keystone Historic Preservation Project Grants.
+There are a number of general conditions for Keystone Historic Preservation Planning Grants.

 - All grant assisted architectural plans or specifications for future construction work must meet the Secretary of the Interior's "Standards for the Treatment of Historic Properties".